Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ---

 By combining these three techniques, we obtained a safety set that includes **diverse**, **challenging**, and **critical** examples.
-This safety set is designed to ensure that the compressed model retains its performance across a wide range of scenarios from the **CIFAR-10 dataset**.
+This safety set is designed to ensure that the compressed model retains its performance across a wide range of scenarios from the **MNIST dataset**.

 ---